 Still ignoring the plot, I went back to Dragon’s Peak.
 While this was partially to find if I had missed any chests (nothing worthwhile), it was also to do another grind… but not a grind for XP.
 In the DS version, the Rust Birds at Dragon’s Peak are actually a natural source for Phoenix Downs.
 They occasionally drop some on death, and you can steal them as well.
 I swapped two of my party members temporarily to Thief and began to pluck the things.
 Seeing how much Job XP everyone was getting, I swapped the Thieves later on so that my temporary Thieves could grab XP in their original roles.
 Once I had 10 Phoenix Downs again, I reverted everyone and headed out.

 The Dwarfs to the northwest were strange creatures with faces like black void.
 It’s a design that stuck with the series into FFIV and looks really strange.
 The dwarfs were the guardians of the Fire Crystal, but all they were yapping about was the theft of one of two “Ice Horns.”
 At first I wondered if these were related to the Water Fang, but it turned out that these were the musical kind of horns.
 We asked around, and learned that the Ice Horn had been stolen by “that rogue, Gutsco.”
 The other one had since been put behind a magical barrier.
 The Dwarfs implored us to go after Gutsco, who had slipped away through an underwater lake.
 The Dwarfs apparently can’t swim, so urged us Humans, with our “aquatic abilities,” to go after him.
 But it turns out we can’t swim either and I needed to Toad the party again.
 Fantastic.
+Thankfully, you can turn everyone back on the other side yet again.

 The next dungeon was infested with Petrifying monsters, but was honestly kind of dull.
 At the end I found Gutsco, and wow, I have to show you a screenshot.
 Look at this guy.
 Here on the left you can see Gutsco from the Famicom version, and here he is in the DS version.
 Yeah!
 They put him in the exact same awkward pose!
 And you know what?
 I honestly respect their tenacity and respect for the source material, even if it’s just in this instance.
 But he looks so stupid at the exact same time.